-Now: 6-12 months
+Next: 6-12 months

-Focus area Recommendations/advice Commissioning Future quarterly reports to health Ministers need to include greater coverage of the FY23/24 commissioning plan and associated progress reporting in Ministerial reporting.
-Te Aka Whai Ora must develop a robust year two commissioning implementation plan, ahead of 30 June 2023, including deep consideration of resourcing, timing, and delivery implications.
-The commissioning team needs to rollover the contracts that are coming up for renewal under existing terms and conditions to avoid/minimise any changes unless absolutely unavoidable.
-This will buy time to build internal capability, while providing certainty for providers.
-Te Aka Whai Ora should phase in co-design and revamp of those contracts over time, in a manageable and prioritised manner.
-IMPBs Te Aka Whai Ora needs to prepare and support IMPBs to engage with (and respond to multiple requests from) Te Whatu Ora, including participation in appropriate locality and sector planning.
-Te Aka Whai Ora needs to bring together, engage and support IMPBs across the motu on their role in informing Te Aka Whai Ora strategy work, and monitoring Te Aka Whai Ora performance against lwi/Māori expectations.
-Monitoring Te Aka Whai Ora should continue to engage with Audit NZ on an appropriate and reasonable level of independence for the monitoring function at Board and executive levels, and the separation between the monitoring and learning functions and that of commissioning.
-Te Aka Whai Ora needs to develop a detailed Relationship Agreement with Te Whatu Ora that defines how both parties will work together (at national, regional and local levels) on interfaces between the two operating models, agreed operational activities and frameworks, commissioning and cocommissioning, performance measurement, and the management of conflicts that may arise (including from a monitoring perspective).
-Governance Te Aka Whai Ora needs to implement and act upon a strengthened performance accountability framework and measures for the Chief Executive and executive team.
-Focus areas include planning, commissioning and monitoring functions; capability and capacity development; bedding in of critical enabling systems and processes; and shifting the baseline organisational work patterns from reactive (urgent, unplanned, overloading) to planned, prioritised and resourced.
-Te Aka Whai Ora needs to undertake a formal governance review, covering the matters raised in this high-level assessment.
-People and capability Te Aka Whai Ora needs to strengthen its communications function to deliver a greater level of strategic focus, support and delivery for the Board, executive and its wider teams.
-Ministerial requests There is a need to coordinate requests coming to Te Aka Whai Ora from the offices of the four health Ministers.
-Te Aka Whai Ora needs to increase capacity in its communications team to proactively release relevant information to prevent these requests.
-Te Aka Whai Ora needs to build capability in the wider organisation to respond to Ministerial requests in a timely manner.
+Focus area Recommendation/advice Commissioning • Future quarterly reports to health Ministers need to include greater coverage of the FY23/24 commissioning plan and associated progress reporting in Ministerial reporting. • Te Aka Whai Ora must develop a robust year two commissioning implementation plan, ahead of 30 June 2023, including deep consideration of resourcing, timing, and delivery implications. • The commissioning team needs to rollover the contracts that are coming up for renewal under existing terms and conditions to avoid/minimise any changes unless absolutely unavoidable.
+This will buy time to build internal capability, while providing certainty for providers. • Te Aka Whai Ora should phase in co-design and revamp of those contracts over time, in a manageable and prioritised manner. • Te Aka Whai Ora needs to prepare and support IMPBs to engage with (and respond to multiple requests from) Te Whatu Ora, including participation in appropriate locality and sector planning.
+IMPBs Te Aka Whai Ora needs to bring together, engage and support IMPBs across the motu on their role in informing Te Aka Whai Ora strategy work, and monitoring Te Aka Whai Ora performance against Iwi/Māori expectations.
+Monitoring • Te Aka Whai Ora should continue to engage with Audit NZ on an appropriate and reasonable level of independence for the monitoring function at Board and executive levels, and the separation between the monitoring and learning functions and that of commissioning. • Te Aka Whai Ora needs to develop a detailed Relationship Agreement with Te Whatu Ora that defines how both parties will work together (at national, regional and local levels) on interfaces between the two operating models, agreed operational activities and frameworks, commissioning and co-commissioning, performance measurement, and the management of conflicts that may arise (including from a monitoring perspective).
+Governance • Te Aka Whai Ora needs to implement and act upon a strengthened performance accountability framework and measures for the Chief Executive and executive team.
+Focus areas include planning, commissioning and monitoring functions; capability and capacity development; bedding in of critical enabling systems and processes; and shifting the baseline organisational work patterns from reactive (urgent, unplanned, overloading) to planned, prioritised and resourced. • Te Aka Whai Ora needs to undertake a formal governance review, covering the matters raised in this high-level assessment.
+People and capability • Te Aka Whai Ora needs to strengthen its communications function to deliver a greater level of strategic focus, support and delivery for the Board, executive and its wider teams.